-The Helix comprises both a major and a minor helix and is the first in the world to adopt such an unconventional feature for a bridge.
-The visually stunning Helix Bridge was opened on 24th April 2010, after four years since the plan had been first laid out.
-The intention was to connect the attractions around Marina Bay in the form of a necklace.
+The Helix Bridge comprises both a major and a minor helix and is the first in the world to adopt such an unconventional feature for a bridge.
 Made of a special duplex stainless steel, this 280-metre long bridge has the ability to support up to 16000 people at once.
 The magnificent bridge is about three storeys tall, with 2250 metre-long steel tubes which make up its structure.
-Since the Helix Bridge is built around 8.8 metres above water, boats have no difficulties in passing across the Marina Bay area.
+Since the Helix Bridge is built around 8.8 metres above the water, boats have no difficulties in passing across the Marina Bay area.
 Situated near the Benjamin Shares Bridge, the Helix forms a curve near the Youth Olympic Park, Gardens by the Bay, and the Bayfront Bridge and is encompassed by attractions like the Esplanade Theatre and the Singapore Flyer on one side, and the ArtScience Museum and the grand Marina Bay Sands Resort across the bridge.
-What makes the Helix deserve a spot on your list of places-to-visit in Singapore are its sheer volume, enthralling beauty, and its mesmerising surroundings.
+What makes the Helix Bridge deserve a spot on your list of places-to-visit in Singapore are its sheer volume, enthralling beauty, and its mesmerising surroundings.

 Compare quotes from upto 3 travel agents for free